Fire still burning at New Zealand convention center, APEC hosting in doubt

 Prime Minister Jacinda Ardern was set to visit Auckland later on Wednesday.

-The construction project, undertaken by Fletcher Building Ltd is valued at NZ$703 million ($452 million) and is the largest underway in New Zealand.
+The construction project, undertaken by Fletcher Building Ltd (FBU.NZ) is valued at NZ$703 million ($452 million) and is the largest underway in New Zealand.

 Fletcher Building and SkyCity said the extent of the damage and the next steps would not be known until the fire was extinguished and an investigation could start.